souzagab/node-telegram-bot/README.md

   </a>
 </p>

-> A simple bot for talegram that consumes oxford dictionary API
+> A simple bot for telegram that consumes oxford dictionary API

 ### 🏠 [Homepage](https://github.com/souzagab/node-telegram-bot#readme)